nkklobodu/tinyml-in-twi/README.md

 Also, the foundational resources provided in Shawn Hymel's [Keyword Spotting with Edge Impulse repository](https://github.com/ShawnHymel/ei-keyword-spotting), which includes a suite of tools and demo projects, were instrumental in kick-starting my own work.

-Particularly, his [`dataset-curation.py`](https://github.com/ShawnHymel/ei-keyword-spotting/blob/master/dataset-curation.py) script was instrumental in the process of data curation and augmention.
+Particularly, his [`dataset-curation.py`](https://github.com/ShawnHymel/ei-keyword-spotting/blob/master/dataset-curation.py) script was instrumental in the process of data curation and augmentation.
 It enabled the seamless integration of custom keywords in Twi with the [Google Speech Commands dataset](https://blog.research.google/2017/08/launching-speech-commands-dataset.html) and the incorporation of background noise into the samples, both of which were vital to the success of this project.

 ## Stuff